-In our view, the current mechanisms of city making and management stifle the potential and possibilities for spontaneous appropriation and invention by all those who live or interact with these spaces on a daily basis.
-For both public and private urban planners, the city’s users are often simply an interface; they are seen as consumers or beneficiaries, but rarely as co-producers.
+In our opinion, the current mechanisms for making and managing cities stifle the possibilities of spontaneous appropriation and invention on the part of all those who live or practice these spaces on a daily basis.
+City users interface with service providers, public and private; they are considered as consumers or beneficiaries, rarely as co-producers.

-We are working to help bring about a shift in this attitude, to empower everyone to become a “local co-producer” of the day-to-day urban experience.
-This means making better use of our existing forms of cohabitation, of accepting to trust in the presence of others to create a natural relationship of reciprocity between everyone and everything.
+We are working to help bring about a change in attitude, to allow everyone to become a “local co-producer” of daily services.
+It is not a question of assigning us to new and obligatory missions, in the manner of civil or military service; it is about making better use of our cohabitation, accepting to rely on the presence of others to create natural reciprocities between all.